uinix-js/uinix-ui/readme.md

 ##### `...props`
 `Layout` is composed from [`Element`](#elementprops), and therefore supports the `as`, `styles`, `styleProps`, `variant`, and shorthand props.

-`Layout` passes through all other properties onto the eventual `HTMLElement`.
+`Layout` passes through all other props onto the eventual `HTMLElement`.

 #### `Text(props)`